marferca/multimodal-emotion-recognition/README.md

 This repository contains data and code that support the findings of the following article:

 Fernández Carbonell, M., Boman, M., & Laukka, P. (submitted).
-Comparing supervised and unsupervised methods in multimodal emotion recognition.
+Comparing supervised and unsupervised approaches to multimodal emotion recognition.

 ## Reproducing the results
 ### Getting the code